 1. Are Detox Teas And Cleansing Diets Good For The Body?

-The only one ‘diet’ that I will recommend is one that is adapted to each person individually and has an overall goal of maintaining health.
-That means, a ‘diet’ (food and drink) that is well-balanced and meets your daily needs – a good amount of carbohydrates, proteins, fat, vitamins, fibre, and minerals.
+The only diet I will recommend is one tailored to each person and focused on maintaining health.
+That means, a 'diet' (food and drink) that is well-balanced and meets your daily needs – a good amount of carbohydrates, proteins, fat, vitamins, fibre, and minerals.

-Drinking good quality water (not bubble tea or caffe latte) is vital for life.
-Water is the structure of macro-elements and acts as a solvent for elements such as minerals, amino acids, and glucose, while helping to maintain an acid-base balance in our body.
+Drinking good-quality water is vital for life.
+Water is the structural component of macromolecules and acts as a solvent for substances such as minerals, amino acids, and glucose, while helping maintain acid-base balance in our bodies.

-2. Should Beginners Follow An Intense Workout Routine First To Get The Fat Burning?
+2. Should Beginners Follow An Intense Workout Routine First to Burn Fat?

-According to Dr. Ivan Puah, this may be more fiction than fact.
-He explains, “When we exercise, our body generates energy either via the aerobic or anaerobic pathways.”
+According to Dr Puah, this may be more fiction than fact.

-Meanwhile, anaerobic pathways occur via glycolytic pathways which burn mostly glucose.
-So the key concept we must remember here is: the more intensive the exercise, the more our body’s fast muscle fibres, which utilise glycolytic metabolism, will be activated.
+Meanwhile, anaerobic pathways occur via glycolysis, which mostly burns glucose.
+So the key concept we must remember here is: the more intensive the exercise, the more our body's fast muscle fibres, which utilise glycolytic metabolism, will be activated.

 In short, high-intensity workouts are likely to burn more glucose than fat, while exercise routines of mild to moderate intensity are more likely to activate fat-burning metabolism."